Top 10 Glitches in Zelda: Tears of the Kingdom

 Rock Octoroks possess the ability to suck up the first weapon thrown in front of them and subsequently spit it back at Link, fully repaired and imbued with a random weapon effect after a few seconds.
 To exploit this mechanic, players need to use the Recall ability on the item just before it is sucked up by the Rock Octorok.
 When executed correctly, the recalled item remains in its original position, while the Octorok still releases a repaired version of it!
 This method can also be applied to duplicate non-weapon items by fusing the desired item with a weapon before the Octorok triggers the duplication.

-See also Tears of the Kingdom Shines Bright with Princess Zelda as the True Protagonist
+See also Zelda: Tears of the Kingdom - Horse Upgrades with Malanya Recipes

 However, it’s important to note that Rock Octoroks can only perform this weapon duplication once per Blood Moon.
 Consequently, players can mark all the Rock Octoroks on their map as spots for weapon/item duplication and revisit them after each new Blood Moon for additional repairs and duplication opportunities.